MaggieDaisy/Discover-Sardinia/README.md

 # 10. Acknowledgments

-- Inspiration for this project was the previous career experience in the tourism department and accession to the course itself
+- Inspiration for this project was the previous career experience in the tourism department, willingness to travel in Sardinia, and accession to the CI course itself
-- I would like to thank: Code Institute tutors for creating inspiring content for the course, Slack Community for being available and helpful every single time when needed, especially students and leaders like Aukje for constructive zoom session about how to approach MS2
+- I would like to thank:
+    - Code Institute tutors for creating inspiring content for the course,
+    - Slack Community for being available and helpful every single time when needed,
+    - especially students and leaders like Aukje for constructive zoom session about how to approach MS2,
+    - and Vladimir for discussing issues about Font Awesome icons and Google Maps IPA's
+    - and last but not least my mentor Sandeep Aggarwal for his guidance, patience, and effort during the development process